informatics-lab/molab-file-to-s3/README.md

 ##Configuration
 Configuration is held in the `src/main/resources/application.properties` file.
  * `fromDirectoryPath` - the directory from which to read data from.
- * `toS3ParentBucketName` - the parent directory of the AWS-S3 bucket.
+ * `toS3BucketName` - the AWS-S3 bucket to upload data to.

 When data is being transferred the AWS-S3 bucket will automatically have child directories created within it for the current year and month.
 Final AWS-S3 bucket path will be in the format `parent-bucket-name/YYYY/MMM`.
-Bucket will be created if it doesn't allready exist.
+Bucket will be created if it doesn't already exist.

 ####Important!
 This application requires permission to the AWS-S3 service.